aniruddhanath/jquery-crotator/README.md

   });
 </script>
 ```
-`timeArray` should be in seconds.
+`timeArray` is in seconds.
 The length of `timeArray` should be equal to the number of children present in `theElement`.

 For more clearity, the example folder can be checked.